-- b.
-Children between the ages of five and seventeen and adults will be assigned separate bedrooms, although the actual use of bedrooms is determined by the family. - c.
-Two children under the age of seventeen of the same sex will be assigned one bedroom; - d.
-Two children between the ages of five and seventeen of the opposite sex will be assigned separate bedrooms, although the actual use of bedrooms is determined by the family. - e.
-Two adults (eighteen and older) of the same sex are assigned separate bedrooms regardless of relationship; - f.
-Two adults (eighteen and older) of opposite sex who are spouses or co-heads are assigned one bedroom; - Adults (eighteen and older) of opposite sex who are not spouses or co-heads of household are g. assigned separate bedrooms although the actual use of bedrooms is determined by the family - A single head of household parent will be assigned a separate bedroom from his/her child over age h. five, although the actual use of bedrooms is determined by the family. - Exceptions to the largest permissible apartment size may be made when verified to be needed as i. a reasonable accommodation for a person with disabilities. - An unborn child will be counted as a person in determining apartment size assigned; i. - k.
+- h.
+A single head of household parent will be assigned a separate bedroom from his/her child over age five, although the actual use of bedrooms is determined by the family. - Exceptions to the largest permissible apartment size may be made when verified to be needed as a reasonable accommodation for a person with disabilities. - j.
+An unborn child will be counted as a person in determining apartment size assigned; - k.
 LCHA will count for unit size determination a child who is temporarily away from the home because the child has been placed in foster care, kinship care, or is away at school, so long as it can be verified that the child will be living with the family if they are admitted. - A live-in aide may be assigned a bedroom if a unit of the right size is available.
-Single elderly or Ι. disabled residents with live-in aides will be assigned one or two bedroom units (not efficiency units). - m.
-LCHA reserves the right to relax these Occupancy Standards at hard-to-lease properties. - n.
-Two persons per bedroom is the standard for the smallest apartment a family may be offered. - The largest apartment size that a family may be offered would be one bedroom per family member, Ο. considering family size and composition. - p.
-The PHALCHA will use the same occupancy standards for each of its developments. - q.
+Single elderly or disabled residents with live-in aides will be assigned one or two bedroom units (not efficiency units). - LCHA reserves the right to relax these Occupancy Standards at hard-to-lease properties. - Two persons per bedroom is the standard for the smallest apartment a family may be offered. - The largest apartment size that a family may be offered would be one bedroom per family member, considering family size and composition. - p.
+The LCHA will use the same occupancy standards for each of its developments. - q.
 A single pregnant woman with no other household members and a single parents with one child and no other household members will be assigned a one-bedroom unit.
 Assuming no other changes in family composition, after the child reaches the age of five years, the family will be eligible for a transfer to a 2-bedroom unit. - r.
-Otherwise, an unborn child will not be counted as a person in determining unit size. - Live-in aides will be allocated a separate bedroom.
+Otherwise, an unborn child will not be counted as a person in determining unit size. - s.
+Live-in aides will be allocated a separate bedroom.
 No additional bedrooms will be provided for the live-in aide's family.
-Live-in aide's -family members may not overcrowd the unit. - t.
-Single person families will be allocated a zero or one bedroom. - Children related to a household member by birth, adoption, or court awarded custody will be u. considered when determining unit size. - Foster children will be considered when determining unit size.
-The family may add foster children V. to the household as long as it does not overcrowd the unit based on the PHALCHA's occupancy standards. - w.
+Live-in aide's family members may not overcrowd the unit. - t.
+Single person families will be allocated a zero or one bedroom. - Children related to a household member by birth, adoption, or court awarded custody will be considered when determining unit size. - Foster children will be considered when determining unit size.
+The family may add foster children to the household as long as it does not overcrowd the unit based on the LCHA's occupancy standards. - w.
 Children away at school, but for whom the unit is considered the primary residence, and children temporarily placed outside the home, will be considered when determining unit size.
-Children in the process of being adopted will be considered when determining unit size.
+Children in the process of being adopted will be considered when determining unit size. - Children who will live in the unit less than 50 percent of the time will not be considered when determining unit size.